reversTeam/nlike/README.md

  - Unit test (with and without --race)
  - Fonctionnal test (with and without --race)
  - Compilation with (--race, only for dev)

+## Dynamic load

+Réflection of the dynamic load :
+ - Reflection code
+ - Embeding GRPC deploy and communicate with an other service